D-Artemis: A Deliberative Cognitive Framework for Mobile GUI Multi-Agents: Abstract

 \section{Abstract}

 Graphical User Interface (GUI) agents aim to automate a wide spectrum of human tasks by emulating user interaction.
 Despite rapid advancements, current approaches are hindered by several critical challenges: data bottleneck in end-to-end training, high cost of delayed error detection, and risk of contradictory guidance.
 Inspired by the human cognitive loop of Thinking, Alignment, and Reflection, we present D-Artemis—a novel deliberative framework in this paper.
 D-Artemis leverages a fine-grained, app-specific tip retrieval mechanism to inform its decision-making process.
 It also employs a proactive Pre-execution Alignment stage, where Thought-Action Consistency (TAC) Check module and Action Correction Agent (ACA) work in concert to mitigate the risk of execution failures.
 A post-execution Status Reflection Agent (SRA) completes the cognitive loop, enabling strategic learning from experience.
 Crucially, D-Artemis enhances the capabilities of general-purpose Multimodal large language models (MLLMs) for GUI tasks without the need for training on complex trajectory datasets, demonstrating strong generalization.
-D-Artemis establishes new state-of-the-art (SOTA) results across both major benchmarks, achieving a 75.8\% success rate on AndroidWorld and 96.8\% on ScreenSpot-V2.
-Extensive ablation studies further demonstrate the significant contribution of each component to the framework.\looseness-1
+D-Artemis achieves SOTA among open-source general models on AndroidWorld (75.8\%) and ScreenSpot-V2 (96.8\%).
+Extensive ablation studies further demonstrate the significant contribution of each proposed component.